volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 ## Using external library

-The best way to create a deep copy of an object - is to use popular, well tested external library, like lodash.
+The best way to create a deep copy of an object - is to use a popular, well tested external library, like lodash.

 #### lodash